How to Get Better Gas Mileage

 • Don't warm up your vehicle for more than 30 seconds.
 This is a tough one, especially for us here at Consumer Guide®, where Chicago's frigid winters are a way of life.
 Thanks to technology, however, most modern fuel-injected cars only really need 30 seconds to warm, and hot air can start blasting into the cabin very shortly thereafter.

 • Windows up.
 Again, this is tough, especially on pleasant days.
 But having the windows down creates aerodynamic drag that causes an engine to work harder.
-On the highway, this can decrease fuel economy by up to 10 percent.
+On the highway, this can reduce fuel efficiency by up to 10 percent.

 Keeping your tires properly inflated will save you gas.